vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 ### Process the data

+The data source's output is formatted as a list, where the `ObjectName` column contains the name of the data point.
+Note that the order of the rows is not fixed---each time the device sends new data, the order can change.
+So for example, `Temperature.Indoor` might be row 2 right now, but later it might be row 6.
+Because of this, we can't rely on row numbers to get specific data points.

-The data is a list where the name of the data point is actually the key within the list.
-However we can't rely on the row index of a certain data point.
-So let's say the temperature data might be at row index 0 one day and on row index 2 on another day.
-To reliably get the data point for later usage, we just build a data flow to filter the list.
+Instead, to reliably get the data point for later usage, we just build a data flow to filter the list.
 The screenshot shows the data flow for the indoor temperature.
 Besides the filter we also adjust the data type to `Number`.

 ![Peakboard data flow filtering indoor temperature values](/assets/2025-12-13/peakboard-dataflow-filter-temperature.png)